 "Not only do I use Prodigy during my classroom math stations, I give it as an option during down time or indoor recess.
 The kids love to battle each other and figure out new tricks!" — Rainah Pray, 2nd grade teacher, Missouri

 The results are in, and it’s official: Prodigy is the number one most requested free time activity in grade school classrooms across the country!

 Just kidding.
 We haven’t done that study — yet.
-But with over 50 million students, Prodigy is certainly a popular choice for rainy days, Friday afternoons and students who finish work early.
+But with over 150 million registered students, Prodigy Math Game is certainly a popular choice for rainy days, Friday afternoons and students who finish work early.